phoenixframework/phoenix_live_view/guides/client/dom-patching.md

     socket = assign(socket, :messages, new_messages)

-In the template, we want to wrap all of the messages in a container and tag this content with phx-update.
+In the template, we want to wrap all of the messages in a container and tag this content with `phx-update`.
 Remember, we must add an ID to the container as well as to each child:

     <div id="chat-messages" phx-update="append">